Education Research Current About VU Amsterdam NL

 Learn how power works

-What are the effects of Brexit on the EU?
-How does fake news influence the political debate?
+What are the effect of the Russian-Ukrainian war on the EU?
+Do international tech companies steer our political debate?
 Is the USA still the leading world power, or is it ceding its position to China?

-As a political scientist, you want to change the world and help others to understand society better.
-You closely follow shifting power relationships in Europe and the rest of the world, and are interested in their underlying causes, such as technological developments and climate change.
+As a Political Scientist, you want to understand the world and make your own contribution.
+You closely follow shifting power relationships in Europe and the rest of the world.
+Moreover, you are interested in their underlying causes, such as cultural differences and technological developments.

 The start date of this programme is September 1st.